Call Today | 888.828.7087

 Stay Hydrated

 Two of the main symptoms of food poisoning, diarrhea and vomiting, can leave you severely dehydrated.
 Your stomach may not feel like it can handle large amounts of water.
-Taking small but frequent sips can help you keep your fluid levels up.
+Taking small but frequent sips can help you maintain your fluid levels.

-Some victims of food poisoning have their own personal remedies, including decaffeinated tea, 7-Up, and ginger ale, but most of the time water is the most efficient hydrator.
+Some victims of food poisoning have their own personal remedies, including decaffeinated tea, 7-Up, and ginger ale; however, most of the time, water is the most effective hydrator.

 Keep Your Electrolyte Levels Up

 Your electrolytes often go hand in hand with dehydration.
-Electrolytes regulate many vital processes in your body.
+Electrolytes regulate numerous vital bodily processes.
 They help your cells operate and keep your heart beating and your muscles working.
-If you have too few electrolytes, you may feel weak or dizzy, or have a rapid heartbeat.
+If you have too few electrolytes, you may experience weakness, dizziness, or a rapid heartbeat.

 The main electrolytes you may have heard of are potassium, sodium, and magnesium.
 Other electrolytes include phosphate, calcium, and chloride.
-Electrolytes can be found in food like bananas, spinach, and kale, along with many in-store supplements.
+Electrolytes can be found in foods like bananas, spinach, and kale, as well as in many in-store supplements.

 Drinks like Gatorade, Powerade, and Pedialyte tout their electrolyte replenishing powers, and natural options like coconut water can also help you stay hydrated and comfortable.